Cowrod/screensaver/README.md

 - **horizantalChance**: The probability (in percentage) of a horizontal update happening.
 This value controls the chance of a new line appearing at the top or bottom of the display.

-- **useCLS**: A boolean flag indicating whether to clear the screen before updating the display.
+- **useClear**: A boolean flag indicating whether to clear the screen before updating the display.
 Set this to `true` if you want a cleaner animation without leaving previous frames on the screen.

 ## Running the Screensaver